iclighthouse/icRouter/docs/icETHMinter.md

 ```

 Rebuilds a transaction (Create a new ICTC transaction order).
+Ignore the original transaction and create a new ICTC transaction (new toid).
 WARNING: (1) Ensure that previous transactions have failed before rebuilding the transaction.
 (2) If you want to reset
 the nonce, you need to make sure that the original nonce is used by another transaction, such as a blank transaction.